spacetelescope/crds/docs/crds_users_guide/source/installation.rst

 ===========================

 CRDS is used in a number of different contexts and consequently is configurable.
-The defaults for CRDS are tuned for onsite use at STScI using operational references,  requiring little or no configuration.
+The defaults for CRDS are tuned for onsite use at STScI using operational references,  requiring little or no configuration onsite.
+Subsequent instructions are provided for setting up more personalized or offsite environments.

 Basic Environment
 -----------------